San Francisco Zoo tiger attacks: Investigation

 In the days immediately following the attack, the director of the zoo stated that Tatiana was probably provoked.
 He said, "Somebody created a situation that really agitated her and gave her some sort of a method to break out.
 There is no possible way the cat could have made it out of there in a single leap.
 I would surmise that there was help.
 A couple of feet dangling over the edge could possibly have done it."
 Sources told the San Francisco Chronicle that pine cones and sticks that might have been thrown at Tatiana had been found and which could not have landed in the vicinity naturally.
 Paul Dhaliwal later said that the three had yelled and waved at the tiger.
 According to early news sources, the Dhaliwal brothers had slingshots on them at the time of the attack.
 In later reports, the police denied that slingshots were found in the victims' car or at the zoo.
 Zoo visitor Jennifer Miller and her family allegedly saw the group of men, including an unidentified fourth person, taunting lions less than an hour before the tiger attack.
 She later identified Carlos Sousa as being part of the group but said Sousa did not join in the taunting.
 An attorney representing the Dhaliwal brothers stated that they had not taunted the tiger.

 In early January 2008, the lead investigator for the city said that the men may have harassed Tatiana, but no charges were filed against them for such behavior.
 Taunting a zoo animal is a misdemeanor in San Francisco.

-Toxicology reports disclosed in mid-January indicated a blood alcohol level of 0.16 for 19-year-old Amritpal Dhaliwal, twice the legal limit for operating a motor vehicle, and that alcohol was also present but under the legal limits for Kulbir Dhaliwal, 23, and for Carlos Sousa, 17.
+Toxicology reports disclosed in mid-January indicated a blood alcohol level of 0.16 for 19-year-old Amritpal Dhaliwal, twice the legal limit for operating a motor vehicle, and that alcohol was also present but under the legal driving limits for Kulbir Dhaliwal, 23, and for Carlos Sousa, 17 (legal drinking age in San Francisco is 21).
 There was also evidence of cannabis use amongst all three.
 Reporters also noted that "[p]olice found a small amount of marijuana in Kulbir Dhaliwal's 2002 BMW, which the victims drove to the zoo, as well as a partially filled bottle of vodka, according to court documents."

 The San Francisco Chronicle described the attitude of the Dhaliwals as "hostile" to the police following the attack, reporting that they initially refused to identify themselves or Carlos Sousa to the police, refused to give interviews to the police until two days after the attack, and would not speak publicly about the details of what happened to them.